SpiderMate/Paper-on-Jenkins-Rce/README.md

 # Paper-on-Jenkins-Rce

-A detailed paper on Jenkins RCE 2019
+A detailed paper on Jenkins Pre-Auth RCE 2019

 ### Contacts